 Emma is an Associate Marriage and Family Therapist who graduated with her Master's Degree in Clinical Psychology from Antioch University in Los Angeles, CA. Emma values inclusion, connection, and empathy, and believes that life's suffering and healing stem from a multitude of factors.
 Emma is also a Certified Yoga Instructor and has training in Relational Gestalt Therapy and Therapeutic Crisis Intervention.
 Because of this, she utilizes a holistic, relational, culturally sensitive, mindful approach, and considers all aspects of an individual as a basis to understand and support through the therapeutic process.
 Emma has experience working with children, adolescents, adults, and families providing individual, group, and family therapy.
 She has worked as a Clinical Case Manager working with adults with severe psychiatric diagnoses, as a Program Therapist in eating disorder residential and day treatment programs, as a Clinical Case Coordinator/Therapist in community-based mental health serving foster care and at risk youth/families, and she currently works as a School-Based Therapist providing counseling to elementary, middle, and high school students.
 In her free time, Emma enjoys staying active, spending time outdoors, connecting with her friends and family, and pretty much anything that involves arts and crafts.

-Raquel received her Master's degree in Social Work and School Counseling Credential from California State University, Fresno.
-Her clinical experience has been working with children, families, and adults receiving public mental health services, as well as working within the schools by providing school based mental health services She has provided therapy for concerns associated with trauma, anxiety, depression, adjustment to life stressors, crisis management, and issues impacting children's/teens behaviors.
+Raquel is a bilingual Associate Clinical Social Worker who received her Master's degree and School Counseling Credential from California State University, Fresno.
+Her clinical experience has been working with children, families, and adults receiving public mental health services, as well as working within the schools by providing school based mental health services.
+She has provided therapy for concerns associated with trauma, anxiety, depression, adjustment to life stressors, crisis management, and issues impacting children's/teens behaviors.
 In the past she has obtained training in Eye Movement Desensitization Reprocessing (EMDR) and Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
-Treatment modalities include Cognitive Behavioral Therapy (CBT), Dialectal Behavior Therapy (DBT), and Client Centered Therapy.
+Treatment modalities include Cognitive Behavioral Therapy (CBT), Client Centered Therapy and Strengths Based Perspectives.
 Raquel's main goal is to help empower children and individuals by building upon their strengths to help them live positive and fulfilling lives.